spring-io/dataflow.spring.io/content/documentation/pages/4-batch-developer-guides/3-continuous-deployment/1-cd-basics.md

 The task application `timestamp` now uses the version `2.1.0.RELEASE` as the default version when launching the task.

-Create a task `demo1` using the `timestamp` application registered above.
+Create a task called `demo1` by using the `timestamp` application registered earlier:

 ```bash
 dataflow:>task create demo1 --definition "timestamp"
 Created new task 'demo1'
 ```

-Launch the task `demo1` with the deployment properties set.
+Launch the task `demo1` with the deployment properties set:

 ```bash
 dataflow:>task launch demo1 --properties "app.timestamp.format=YYYY"
 Launched task 'demo1' with execution id 1
 ```

-When the task is launched, you can check the task execution `status` and verify that the application version `2.1.0.RELEASE` is used.
+When the task is launched, you can check the task execution `status` and verify that the application version `2.1.0.RELEASE` is used:

 ```bash
 dataflow:>task execution status 1